 Below are the projects that have since evolved out of the original submissions which span the gamut from quantum computation to novel concepts that rethink our approach to entropy.

-I. Disorder as a Design Principle of New Functional Materials
+I. Disorder and Entropy as Design Principles of New Functional Materials

 Historically, the discovery of new materials has been driven by two seemingly opposing paradigms.
 On the one hand, we search for emerging properties and novel behavior by producing ever more perfect and ideal crystals.
 A prime example is the emergence of high-temperature superconductivity in certain ceramics more than 30 years ago, and the ensuing quest to understand its origin.
 In this approach, defects and disorder in the crystal structure are considered detrimental and unwanted.
 On the other hand, the deliberate introduction of defects (for instance chemical doping in semiconductors) can be used to engineer specific electronic material properties.
-This research program posits to take advantage of the novel and beneficial effects that high disorder, or entropy, can provide to endow materials with functional properties.
-A unique feature of this Grand Challenge lies in exploring solids with different sources of entropy side by side.
-In this way, we hope to uncover commonalities and differences in the fundamental physics that cannot be seen when researching only one specific material class for one specific application.
-In this project, we identify five specific target areas where the presence of high entropy is most likely to lead to new and improved material properties.
+This research program posits to take advantage of the novel and beneficial effects that high disorder and entropy can provide to endow materials with functional properties.
+The grand challenge consists in identifying and understanding the precise atomic (i.e. quantum) scale mechanisms and conditions under which the different forms of disorder and entropy lead to novel material behaviour.

 II.
 Pushing the Boundaries of Noisy Intermediate Scale Quantum (NISQ) Computing by Focusing on Quantum Materials Problems